https://www.nfsa.gov.au/sites/default/files/uploads/2015/02/24/1.jpg

 This subscription model was obviously not sustainable as people began to build their own radio sets enabling them to receive radio programs from multiple broadcasters.

-In subsequent years the listeners’ licence fee underwent various changes relating to cost and the classes of use.
-In the 1953 Broadcast Listener’s Licence at the top of this page, you can see one of the licence class options was for a motor car, however it is unclear if the 40 shillings that ‘W Johnson’ paid included this option.
+In subsequent years the listener's licence fee underwent various changes relating to cost and the classes of use.
+In the 1953 Broadcast Listener’s Licence (reproduced above), you can see one of the licence class options was for a motor car, however it is unclear if the 40 shillings that ‘W Johnson’ paid included this option.

 With the commencement of official transmission of television in Australia in September 1956 came the need to also obtain a viewer licence.

-The Post Master General placed ads in local newspapers warning that house-to-house inspections were imminent, as seen here in this advertisement for inspections in western Sydney.
+The Postmaster-General placed ads in local newspapers warning that house-to-house inspections were imminent, as seen in this advertisement for inspections in western Sydney.

 To avoid fines people took to hiding their TV antennas in chimneys and roofs and TV sets were even hidden in cupboards.3

-The Post Master General ran advertisements reminding people to purchase radio and TV licences.
-As can be heard in these 1957 radio jingles, created by Bruce and Georgia Clarke’s Jingle Workshop, both the promise of passion and the threat of punishment were used to help induce consumers to buy their licences:
+These 1957 radio jingles, created by Bruce and Georgia Clarke’s Jingle Workshop, use the threat of punishment to help induce consumers to buy their licences:

 By the 1970s, combined TV and radio licences could be purchased for $26.50.
 With ongoing pressure about the inequity of the costs across the community and the heavy cost of policing compliance, the federal Whitlam Government decided on 18 September 1974 to abolish radio and TV licences.
 However, even this did not stop the complaints.

-In the following clip from CTC 7 News, Canberra of 20 September 1974, journalist Jenny Hill interviews a woman about the cessation of radio and TV licences.
-The interviewee is outraged at the unfairness in the decision: those who have paid their annual licences were not getting reimbursed, yet those who had not paid or had been issued a summons for non-payment were receiving absolution.
-She concludes angrily that ‘it just doesn’t pay to be honest’.
+In the following clip from CTC 7 News Canberra of 20 September 1974, journalist Jenny Hill interviews a woman about the cessation of radio and TV licences.
+The interviewee is outraged at the unfairness of the decision: those who have paid their annual licences were not getting reimbursed, yet those who had not paid or had been issued a summons for non-payment were receiving absolution.
+She concludes angrily that ‘it just doesn’t pay to be honest’:

 The federal Fraser Government tried to introduce TV licence fees in 1975, recommending fees of $70.00 for a colour TV set and $50.00 for a black-and-white set, but this suggestion was met with huge opposition.

 TV licences continue to exist today in the United Kingdom and selected European and Scandinavian countries.
-The cost of a colour TV licence today in the United Kingdom is 145 pounds and 49 pounds for a monochrome licence.
+The cost of a colour TV licence in the United Kingdom in 2014 is 145 pounds and 49 pounds for a monochrome licence.
 The money raised provides the BBC with 75% of its funds.

 1Horsham Times, 2 November 1923, p 7.